lamansky/qfn/readme.md

 ## Related

-For more projects like this, check out the [xfn](https://github.com/lamansky/xfn) family of modules.
+For more projects like this, check out [@lamansky/fn](https://github.com/lamansky/fn).